This page lists questions 41 to 50 of the European Medicines Agency's questions and answers on presubmission guidance.

 A further submission of an updated RMP as a standalone variation is expected when the MAH proposes changes to already previously agreed category 3 studies in part III.4.3 of the RMP.
 This also applies when the MAH provides an updated or amended protocol that changes the previously accepted protocol with an impact on part III.4.3.

-Can I submit an RMP within my PSUR procedure?
-New July 2013
+Can I submit an RMP within my PSUR / PSUSA procedure?
+Rev. February 2014

-An RMP update can only be submitted together with a PSUR when the changes to the RMP are a direct result of data presented in the PSUR.
-In this case, no stand-alone RMP variation is necessary.
+A RMP update of a single centrally authorised medicinal product can only be submitted together with a PSUR when the changes to the RMP are a direct result of data presented in the PSUR.
+In this case no stand-alone RMP variation is necessary.